craigwatson/puppet-vmwaretools/README.markdown

 * Compares installed version with the configured version via the `vmwaretools` fact
 * Transfer the VMware Tools archive to the target agent (via Puppet or HTTP)
-* Untar the archive and run vmware-install-tools.pl
+* Untar the archive and run vmware-install-tools.pl (warning: this installer is run with the `-d` flag to accept all default answers).
-* Removes open-vm-tools
+* Removes the `open-vm-tools` package.

 ###Setup Requirements

+* Perl must be installed on the target systems in order to run the VMware Tools installer.
 * Pluginsync must be enabled, due to the vmwaretools custom fact distributed with this module.

 ###Beginning with puppet-vmwaretools